"Albert Spalding

 conductor.

-On the Bearac Reissues website one can read:
+the now defunct Bearac Reissues website one could read:

 "(...) on R-199-144 (Beethoven) the introductory soft timpani taps